metafacture-tutorial

 To get quick started let’s revisit a Flux we toyed around with in the playground.
 The playground has a nice feature to export and import Metafacture Workflows.

-Export the workflow and lets run the flux.
+Export the workflow with the Export Button and lets run the flux.

 ./bin/metafix-runner downloads/playground.flux